 Here are some easy-to-follow solutions for helping your dog:

-- Purchase dog-friendly beer like (Amazon), so they can enjoy the taste of beer without the issues of alcohol or hops.
+- Purchase dog-friendly beer like No products found.
+(Amazon), so they can enjoy the taste of beer without the issues of alcohol or hops.

 - Keep all alcoholic products stored away out of reach from your pet.
 When consuming them, make sure you’re careful and keep your dog far away from them.